elabftw/elabdoc/doc/import-export.rst

 .. code-block:: bash

    # import in team 2 and be verbose
-   docker exec -it -u nginx:nginx elabftw bin/console import:compounds -vv your_compounds.csv 2
+   docker exec -it elabftw bin/console import:compounds -vv your_compounds.csv 2
    # import in team 25, force everything to be owned by user 5 and be extra verbose
-   docker exec -it -u nginx:nginx elabftw bin/console import:compounds -vvv your_compounds.csv 25 --userid 5
+   docker exec -it elabftw bin/console import:compounds -vvv your_compounds.csv 25 --userid 5

 .. _exporting-data: